Digital Transformation in Practice

 Digital Transformation Defined

-It is tempting to make incremental changes to existing processes by ‘layering on’ selected digital technologies without changing the underlying operating and business models.
+The business of science is complex: Experts have built up methodologies based on decades of intuition and human-centric discovery methods.
+Raw data may be just partially captured—some of it in non-digital forms—making it difficult to leverage and reinterpret.
+The transformation process can appear overwhelmingly long and expensive.
+It is tempting to make incremental changes to existing processes by “layering on” selected digital technologies without changing the underlying operating and business models.
 However, this only provides marginal improvements.
 In today’s world, that is not going to keep a company competitive.

 • Amazon pursued true digital transformation.
 It re-conceptualized mail-order catalogs by selling books entirely on the internet and offered a far bigger selection at significantly lower prices than feasible with physical stores.
 It started using customer data, the byproduct of online sales, to provide personalized experiences and improve marketing and operations.
 Any changes to the marketing strategy and online store could be rolled out in hours or days versus years and delivered disproportionately large benefits.
 The company had groundbreaking data and found new ways to use it.
 Novel initiatives were tried at frequent intervals.
 Some succeeded, some did not, but each provided a valuable lesson.
+Now of course the company is the Goliath of booksellers but has also expanded into all ecommerce, electronic devices, cloud computing, entertainment, healthcare, and much much more.

 Borders’ lack of a digital strategy was clearly not conducive to long-term success, an observation that is even truer today.
 Barnes & Noble’s strategy of digitalization that layered on digital technologies added short- and medium-term incremental value through linear growth.
 But in both cases, slow feedback loops for providing business insights, inadequate availability and use of data, the inability to respond quickly, and the high cost of failure limited innovation.
 Linear ROI did not provide protection from exponentially growing competitors.

-This is the true digital advantage to a science-driven business.
-Insights driven by real-time data, the capability to act swiftly, and an appetite for fast, inexpensive failures enable rapid innovation and, ultimately, exceptional success.
+This is the true digital advantage to a science-driven business: Insights driven by real-time data, the capability to act swiftly, and an appetite for fast, inexpensive failures enable rapid innovation and, ultimately, exceptional success.

 A Balanced Approach to Risk